sarataha/auto-response-gmail/README.md

  chromedriver = r'<Path to Chrome Driver>'
  ```

- Add name of the sender
+ Add the name of the sender
  ```
  SENDER = '<SENDER NAME>'
  ```